Bible Meaning: Olive, olive tree

 Leaving and returning

-Jesus, forty days after his miraculous resurrection, ascended into heaven from the Mount of Olives (Acts 1:9).
+Jesus, forty days after his miraculous resurrection, ascended into heaven from the Mt. of Olives (Acts 1:9).
 Olivet is also the exact same location of his return to earth to bring God's kingdom to the planet (Zechariah 14:4, Acts 1:11)!

 2Samuel 15:14, 30